bluesky/tiled/docs/source/how-to/read-custom-formats.md

 Tiled is not limited to serving data from files.

-Large deployements typically involve a database, supporting fast search on metadata, and perhaps external files or "blob stores" with large data.
+Large deployments typically involve a database, supporting fast search on metadata, and perhaps external files or "blob stores" with large data.

 But starting with files is a good way to get rolling with Tiled.